SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Subscripts.rst

 by writing the ``static`` keyword before the ``subscript`` keyword.
 Classes can use the ``class`` keyword instead, to allow subclasses to override the superclass’s implementation of that subscript.
-The example below shows how you define and call a type subscript.
+The example below shows how you define and call a type subscript:

 .. testcode:: static-subscript